-For environmental ecology, but also to save us the cost of the plumber when uncovering the pipes is that there are certain things that should not be thrown into the toilet.
+It is important we do not throw everything down the toilet, not only for environmental ecology reasons, but also to save us the cost of the plumber.
 We shouldn't let ourselves be the cause of blocked drains and blocked toilets.
 Best practice is to refrain from flushing down the following things to avoid blocked toilets.

 Until just a short time ago, they were used for babies, but nowadays their use has spread enormously and there are wipes for everything: from makeup removal, polishing furniture, cleaning windows and even cleaning LCD screens.
 The truth is that they are enemies for the proper functioning of the pipes.

 Condoms are one of the elements that usually appear floating in abundance in the sewers of England.
 Drop them in the trash, not in the toilet; this contributes to the environment, hygiene and pipes.